Low-Frequency/Klipper-Git-Backup/README.md

 # Adding a Klipper config backup script

-This script is meant to be run as a cronjob to backup your klipper config files to a GitHub repository.
+This script is meant to be set up as a service to backup your klipper config files to a GitHub repository.

 If you have any questions, bug reports or requests feel free to DM me on Discord: **Low_Frequency#0831**

-## Disclaimer

-Not all functionalities are fully tested yet!

-Executing this script via cronjob, or manually while logged in to the Pi should work reliable.
-Using the script with the G-Code Shell extension might not work as intended.
-I'll try my best to support and troubleshoot this though.

 # How does it work?